-Virtual reality is taking over data visualization to such an extent that it seems almost primitive today to share data and visual ideas through static pie charts, bar graphs and the like.
-We now have the ability to deliver dynamic, interactive visuals that communicate insights faster, more effectively and in real time, take, for example, the incredibly beautiful visualization of the #MeToo movement from Google Trends or Washington Post’s Sea of Steel visualization.
+It seems almost primitive today to share data and visual ideas through static pie charts, bar graphs and the like.
+We now have the ability to deliver dynamic, interactive visuals that communicate insights faster, more effectively and in real time.
+Is virtual reality, then, the future of data visualization?
+Take a look at the examples of the incredibly beautiful visualization of the #MeToo movement from Google Trends or Washington Post’s Sea of Steel visualization.

 There’s just one problem.
 The amount of data coming in has grown considerably, even when there are only a handful of sources involved.
 So many apps, devices, and tools are now regularly collecting data, it provides an endless stream of information, but also an infinite stream of maintenance and revision for data visualizations.